 \textbf{Demonstration of ultrastrong magnon-magnon coupling}.
+In the absence of an applied external magnetic field ($\mathbf{H}_{\mathrm{DC}}=0$), YFeO$_3$ crystallizes in an orthorhombic perovskite structure (see Figure~3b).
+Its magnetic structure is described by the $\Gamma_4$ phase, where the two Fe$^{3+}$ spin sublattices ($\mathbf{S}_1$ and $\mathbf{S}_2$) order antiferromagnetically along the $a$-axis, with a slight canting towards the $c$-axis due to the Dzyaloshinskii-Moriya interaction.
 Figure~2 shows results of THz magnetospectroscopy studies of YFeO$_3$.
 We studied five different single crystals of YFeO$_3$ cut such that the applied magnetic field, $\mathbf{H}_{\mathrm{DC}}$, was directed at angles of $\theta = 0^{\circ}, 20^{\circ}, 40^{\circ}, 60^{\circ}$, and $90^{\circ}$ with respect to the \textit{c}-axis in the \textit{b-c} plane.
 The measurements were conducted at room temperature in the geometry shown in Figure~2a.
 The THz radiation propagated parallel to $\mathbf{H}_{\mathrm{DC}}$, and the incident THz electric field $\mathbf{E}_{\mathrm{THz}}$ was linearly polarized along the \textit{a}-axis.
 In general, the emitted THz electric fields were elliptically polarized,\cite{YamaguchietAl13PRL} so THz electric fields polarized parallel to the $a$-axis ($\mathbf{E}_{\mathrm{THz}}^{a}$) and polarized in the $b$-$c$ plane ($\mathbf{E}_{\mathrm{THz}}^{b-c}$) were both measured to fully characterize the magnetic resonances.\cite{YamaguchietAl10PRL,YamaguchietAl13PRL}

 Figure~2b displays an example THz waveform and its Fourier transform for an applied field strength of $12.60$~T at $\theta = 20^{\circ}$.
 Beating in the time domain, and correspondingly two peaks in the frequency domain, indicate the simultaneous excitation of two magnon modes.
 Figure~2c displays an example of the two magnon frequencies extracted by Fourier transforming $\mathbf{E}_{\mathrm{THz}}^{b\textrm{-}c}$ for $\theta = 20^{\circ}$ and $40^{\circ}$ at different magnetic fields (see Methods for all measurements).
 Figure~3a plots the observed resonance frequencies (black dots) versus magnetic field for all measured $\theta$.
 We observe anticrossing between the two frequencies whose splitting increases with increasing $\theta$, illustrating strong coupling between the two magnons with tunable coupling strengths.
 Further, the frequency splitting is comparable to the bare magnon frequencies, indicating ultrastrong magnon-magnon coupling.